kubernetes/enhancements/keps/sig-storage/596-csi-inline-volumes/README.md

 CSI driver vendors that support inline volumes will be responsible for secure handling of volumes.

 For example, `csi-driver-nfs` allows anybody who can create a pod to mount any NFS volume into that pod, when the cluster admin deploys the driver with csi driver instance allowing ephemeral use.
-This option is not on by default, but may be surprising to some admins that this allows mounting of any NFS volume and could be unsafe without additional authorization checks.
+This may be surprising to some admins that this allows mounting of any NFS volume and could be unsafe without additional authorization checks.

 Downstream distributions and cluster admins that wish to exercise fine-grained control over which CSI drivers are allowed to use ephemeral inline volumes within a pod spec should do so with a 3rd party pod admission plugin or webhook (not part of this KEP).